BrokeChigga/CS410-Youtube-Review-Miner/README.md

 Create by Herbert Wang (rwang67@illinois.edu), Dorothy Yu (jyu65@illinois.edu), Ruoxi Yang (ryang28@illinois.edu)

 ## To Use Chrome Apps
+###### The server is hosted on http://kite.cs.illinois.edu:5353/, if you are outside of UIUC campus, please be sure to securely connect to the UIUC campus network using VPN.
++ Check out the code from [here](https://github.com/herbherbherb/CS410_project).
++ Open Chrome and type chrome://extensions/ in the URL box.
+Make sure the developer mode is turned on.
++ Unzip the ng-dashboard.zip and drag the unziped ng-dashboard folder onto the chrome://extensions/ page.
-Open Chrome and type chrome://extensions/ in the URL box.
-Download and draf crx file in the most recent release to the page you have just openned.
-Open a youtube page and click on our Chrome Extension button.
-Check out the code.
-And then load folder ng-dashboard you have just downloaded asan unpacked Chrome extension following the following instruction: [https://support.google.com/chrome/a/answer/2714278?hl=en](https://support.google.com/chrome/a/answer/2714278?hl=en).
++ Open a youtube page and click on our Chrome Extension button.
+If you have any question about Chrome extention, you can check-out here: [https://support.google.com/chrome/a/answer/2714278?hl=en](https://support.google.com/chrome/a/answer/2714278?hl=en).

 #### If you would like to run the server locally: